 Why We’re here and who we are

-In Orange, Osceola, and Seminole counties, over 60 children are taken from their homes and placed in foster care each MONTH.
+In Central Florida, over 60 children are taken from their homes and placed in foster care each MONTH.

 Of these children: